JOHNSON'S PURE SOLDERS

 Tin-Zinc Solders for Soldering Aluminum and Other Metals

-Johnson's family of tin-zinc alloys for soldering aluminum are referred to as "Alumaweld" solders, a tradename that goes back to the early thirties.
+Johnson's family of tin-zinc alloys for soldering aluminum are referred to as "Alumaweld" solders, a tradeid that goes back to the early thirties.
 Alumaweld Solders have many uses: #1 is the only alloy in this family that contains lead, 40% by weight.
 It is used most often for the repair of cast iron, either with or without a flux.
 Johnson's #2 Sn/25Zn, #20 Sn/20Zn, and another alloy, Sn/30Zn, are generally supplied in wire form for thermal spray applications.

-View our Technical Bulletin for application tips. |
+View our Alumaweld Technical Bulletin for application tips.

-on the campus of Iowa State University in Ames, Iowa.
-We refer to this, unique lead-free solder as "IA-423"
+Johnson Manufacturing Company has licensed the rights to manufacture and sell solder developed by Ames Laboratory, on the campus of Iowa State University in Ames, Iowa.
+We refer to this, unique lead-free solder as "IA-423" (IA stands for Iowa, as well as for its inventor, while 423 is for its melting point).

-View our Technical Bulletin on this solder.
+View our IA-423 Technical Bulletin on this solder.

 Read the Ames Laboratory Ring and Plug Shear Strength Test results for this and other alloys.

-Compare #IA-423 properties with Johnson's Standard Alloys, melting temp & shear strength data. |
+Compare #IA-423 properties with Johnson's Standard Alloys, melting temp & shear strength data.

 JOHNSON'S SILVER BEARING SOLDERS